insight-creative/milksource.com/content/careers/_index.md

   enabled: true
   heading: Now hiring!
   body: >-
-    Milk Source is a growing multi-site farming enterprise with seven dairy farms, a calf farm, a heifer-raising facility and 22,000 acres.
-We strive to provide a safe work environment for our employees and optimal stewardship to the land.
+    Milk Source is a growing multi-site farming enterprise encompassing multiple dairies, a calf farm, a heifer-raising facility and thousands of acres of crop land.
+We strive to provide a safe work environment for our employees and optimal stewardship to the environment.
   image:
     enabled: true
     image_url: /uploads/heifer-source-pile-2.jpg